 Top facts about Open Plan Offices

-Open plan offices are designed to improve communication and workflow.
+Open-plan offices are designed to improve communication and workflow.
 If walls are barriers to success, let us tear them down.
 Countless businesses love this office layout.
 It is also modern and stylish.
 Invariably though, open concept forces individuals to operate in an environment that makes weighty assumptions concerning how they perform best.
-Anyone who performs better in the absence of distractions is especially vulnerable in an open plan office.
+Anyone who performs better in the absence of distractions is especially vulnerable in an open-plan office.

-In open plan offices & similarly laid out work environments, there are no fully enclosed spaces or distinct rooms.
+In open-plan offices & similarly laid out work environments, there are no fully enclosed spaces or distinct rooms.
 Instead, workstations are positioned together or sometimes separated by short panels or screens within one exposed floor plan.
 The openness may enhance collaboration and communication among your workers, but it can also reduce productivity and concentration.

-In an open plan office, it is not a matter of where you sit but, it is about what you contribute and what you do.
+In an open-plan office, it is not a matter of where you sit but, it is about what you contribute and what you do.
 That is the major reason startups in Silicon Valley embraced open office long before large corporations around the rest of the world.

-However, some research on open plan offices conveys a different idea.
+However, some research on open-plan offices conveys a different idea.
 A study from the Finnish Institute of Occupational Health indicates that the demerits of an acoustic environment amplified substantially when employees shift from private offices to open offices.
 These effects include reduced privacy, increase use of coping strategies, increased distraction and increased concentration difficulties.

-In addition, a study from the University of Tennessee Knoxville indicates that a reduction in privacy reflects a reduction in confidentiality of communication.
+In addition, a study from the University of Tennessee Knoxville indicates that a reduction in privacy reflects a reduction in the confidentiality of communication.
 This proves that it is harder to have essential conversations.
 This is the reason headphones are prominent in the new work environment.
-In the past, listening to music at workplace was viewed as unprofessional, but nowadays it is crucial to get the task done.
+In the past, listening to music at the workplace was viewed as unprofessional, but nowadays it is crucial to get the task done.
 The heart of the problem is that the open-office concept undertakes employees are wired to succeed in analogous ways, which is not necessarily true.
 Some years ago, the Myres-Briggs Type Indicator test affirmed that we all socialize differently.
-It is a dilemma then to comprehend why agencies are conforming to a system that works for only a few personality types.
+It is a dilemma than to comprehend why agencies are conforming to a system that works for only a few personality types.